-Although there are no simulation tests on UV-350 itself, the results of the screening test as well as the result of simulation of these tests indicate a very low potential for biodegradation.
+Although there are no simulation tests on UV-328 itself, the results of the screening test as well as the result of simulation of these tests indicate a very low potential for biodegradation.
 The assumed degradation pathway is similar for all phenolic benzotriazoles and starts with a degradation of the side chains that are in ortho-position to the hydroxyl group of the phenolic ring.
 There is a simulation study on EC 407-000-3 which also gives information on a metabolite having a similar structure to the phenolic benzotriazoles in question.
-As it can be assumed that this phenolic benzotriazole will also be biodegraded according to the same mechanism and as it is structurally very similar to UV-320, we can use the results of this substance as a point for Read Across.
-Though it is impossible to compare data directly with the trigger values data give enough information to conclude that degradation will be slow or very slow under predominant aerobic conditions in environment.
-The same metabolite was constantly built up under anaerobic conditions and was hardly degraded at all.
-UV-350, which has a 1-methyl-propyl group as side chain in ortho-position that is approximately as hard to degrade as a tert-butylgroup, will accordingly have a degradation half-life time that is comparable.
+As it can be assumed that this phenolic benzotriazole will also be biodegraded according to the same mechanism and as it is structurally very similar to the four phenolic benzotriazoles the results of this substance can be used as an argument for read-across.
+As from a qualitative point of view M1 will degrade faster, this is a read-across on a best case example.
+Though it is impossible to compare data directly with the trigger values data give enough information to conclude that degradation will be very slow under predominant aerobic conditions in environment (based on model calculations longer than 120 days in the river system and longer than 200 days in the pond system).
+It is believed that adsorptive substances will reach anaerobic zones in sediment sooner or later.
+Therefore anaerobic biodegradation is of special interest for these substances.
+M1 was constantly built up under anaerobic conditions and was hardly degraded at all.
+The degradation process of the parent obviously stopped at this stage.
+A model calculation using worst case assumptions showed that the degradation half life is > 180 days.
+UV-350, which has a sec-butyl-group as side chain in ortho-position that is approximately not quite as hard to degrade as a tert-butyl-group, will accordingly have a degradation half-life time that is a bit smaller, but nevertheless comparable.
+This is supported by the simulated degradation pathway.